iarmstr81/CircuitPython/README.md

 photointerrupter: Code for a photo interrupter.
 When the photo interrupter is interupted it prints the number of times it has been interrupted on the serial monitor aswell as that it has been interrupted.

 Distance_sensor: as you move slowly away from the distance sensor the led on the Metroexpress fades from red to blue to green.

+rgb.py: this code creates a module and class to make a code that we were given to work.
+The code goes through a series of colors two at a time and then at the end fades through the rainbow.
+We did this using 2 rgb leds.